- for Hyatt users75

 If you’re focused on earning points for hotel award stays and want those stays to cost a reasonable number of points, then the Chase Hyatt credit card could be just right for you.
 The Starwood Preferred Guest card from American Express earns SPG Starpoints that can also be redeemed for hotel stays at competitive award rates.
 The Hilton Honors card from American Express and the Marriott Rewards Premier card also give you access to award stays at two other hotel chains.
 While the award rates are higher, they have many more properties around the world.

 Unlike the Hyatt credit card, the other three each come with sign-up bonuses in points rather than free nights.
-The Marriott Rewards Premier card and the Hilton Honors card both have 50,000-point sign-up bonuses, while the Starwood Preferred Guest card has a 25,000 points sign-up bonus.
+The Marriott Rewards Premier Plus card has 40,000-point sign-up and the Hilton Honors card has 75,000 bonuses, while the Starwood Preferred Guest card has a 75,000 bonus points offer as a sign-up bonus.

 The SPG card’s sign-up bonus is significantly lower than the others, but Starpoints also transfer to over 30 airline partners.
 On top of that, when you transfer 20,000 points to an airline, you will receive a bonus of 5,000 miles.

-The Hilton Honors card from American Express earns seven points per dollar at Hilton properties; five points per dollar at gas stations, grocery stores and restaurants; and three points per dollar on all other purchases.
+The Hilton Honors card from American Express earns 7 points per dollar at Hilton properties; 5 points per dollar at gas stations, grocery stores and restaurants; and 3 points per dollar on all other purchases.